-Type of Outbreaks Acute Diarrhoeal Diseases Affected Districts Angul, Ganjam, Dhenkanal, Kalahandi, Nuapada, Nabarangapur, Baragarh).
-Infectious diseases also appear in new locations, where people do not have immunity and health services and may not have experience in controlling or treating the infections, and the the effects can be dramatic.
-Also, a change in the pattern of infectious disease with reference to climatic factors is expected in the climatic factors is expected in the coming years.
+Infectious diseases also appear in new locations, where people do not have immunity and health services and may not have experience in controlling or treating the infections, and the effects can be dramatic.
+Also, a change in the pattern of infectious disease with reference to climatic factors is expected in the coming years.
 Also, geographically, people living in coastal regions, water logged areas, and hilly areas are all particularly vulnerable in different ways.
 In the state of lack of access to clean water supply and sanitation, along with poor hygiene is already the main contributor to the burden of diarrheal disease.